StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 3. In `sripts/04` an additional section has been added, `intro-logpdf` which introduces an alternative way to compute the MAP (quap) using Optim.jl.
 This kind of builds on the logpdf formulation introduced in `scripts/03/intro-stan/intro-part-4.jl`

 2. In `scripts/09` an additional intro section has been included, `scripts/09/intro-dhmc`.
-It is envisage that a future version of StatisticalRethinking.jl will be based on DynamicHMC.jl and possibly Soss.jl.
+It is envisage that a future version of StatisticalRethinking.jl will be based on DynamicHMC.jl.
 No time line has been set for this work.

 ## Layout of the package